Complete Deck Remodel Guide: Planning, Materials, Costs & Maintenance

 A small final payment (capped at 2.5 percent) after everything is completed and you are satisfied

 At Buildda, we love decks because they extend your living space into the outdoors.
-We also know how many choices you face—wood vs. composite, adding more square footage, or creating an under-deck hangout.
+We also know how many choices you face—materials, layout, screening, finishes.
 That is why we emphasize transparent planning:

 We talk about your goals and budget